Communication

-The Communication Program offers students the option of three concentrations: Communication Advocacy, Integrated Media, and Public Relations.
+The Communication Program offers students the option of three concentrations: Communication Studies, Integrated Media, and Film & Media Arts.

-The Communication Advocacy concentration is designed for students who are interested in adopting, developing, and implementing diverse sets of communication strategies designed to address injustices in the world.
-Students focus on learning research skills and applying that information to what and how changes can be made in numerous contexts.
+The Communication Studies concentration is designed for students who are interested in adopting, developing, and implementing diverse sets of communication strategies designed to address various issues in their professional and personal lives.
+Our goal is to prepare students to take their place as responsible leaders, engaged citizens, and innovative problem-solvers in their communities and chosen fields of work.
 This concentration provides the tools for competent writing, speaking, leadership, and critical thinking.
-Students who choose Communication Advocacy often work for non-profit organizations, NGOs, healthcare organizations, or churches.
+Students who choose Communication Studies often work for non-profit, legal, political, healthcare, or religious organizations.

-The Integrated Media concentration sits at the intersection of digital media and journalism.
+The Integrated Media concentration sits at the intersection of digital media, public relations, and journalism.
 Courses in this concentration are designed to help students meet current demands in the field of mediated communication.
-Students will learn to identify different practices and elements of media design, learn research and writing skills essential in both long and short formats, and develop skills in basic video production and editing.
-Students who choose Integrated Media often work for media outlets such as television stations and news papers, and for companies needing to develop and maintain their online and social media presence.
+Students will learn different practices and elements of media design, oral, written, and visual message strategies, research skills, and skills in basic video production and editing.
+Students who choose Integrated Media often work for media outlets such as television/radio stations and newspapers, and for a variety of companies needing to develop and maintain their marketing, publicity, online and social media messaging.

 Making sure your program is the right financial investment is an important part of the search process.